 Mushroom and cancer

-Research found that certain varieties of mushrooms have been shown to have potential in protecting against cancer by protecting our cells against DNA damage but also inhibiting tumour formation.
-There is also some evidence that they may be beneficial in the treatment and management of neurodegenerative disease such as Alzheimer’s.
+According to the National Cancer Institute, the antioxidant content in mushrooms may help prevent lung, prostate, breast, and other types of cancer.
+The research found that certain varieties of mushrooms have shown to have potential in protecting against cancer by protecting our cells against DNA damage but also inhibiting tumor formation.
+There is also some evidence that they may be beneficial in the treatment and management of neurodegenerative diseases such as Alzheimer’s.

 Mushrooms can make you younger (antiaging effect)

 Mushrooms contain a super-high concentration of two antioxidants, ergothioneine and glutathione, a 2017 Penn State study reported.
-When these antioxidants are present together, they work extra-hard to protect the body from the physiological stress that causes visible signs of aging (translation: wrinkles).
+When these antioxidants are present, they work extra-hard to protect the body from the physiological stress that causes visible signs of aging (translation: wrinkles).

 Oxidative stress, inflammation, and high cholesterol and triglycerides link to heart disease, and white mushrooms’ content of ergothioneine and beta-glucan may help reduce this risk.
 Beta-glucan is a type of soluble fiber that lowers blood cholesterol levels through its ability to form a gel-like substance when digested.
 It then traps triglycerides and cholesterol, preventing their absorption research showed.
 Similarly, research suggests that ergothioneine may help reduce triglyceride levels after a meal.
 One study in 10 men found that consuming either two teaspoons (8 grams) or one tablespoon (16 grams) of mushroom powder as part of a meal significantly reduced their blood triglycerides levels the control group.
 Researchers attributed this effect to the powder’s ergothioneine content.
 Additionally, ergothioneine may help inhibit arterial plaque development, a risk factor for heart disease that may lead to high blood pressure and stroke.